Best home fragrance: 18 amazing scents — reviewed and rated

 Essential oil diffusers

-Using essential oil drops and water, essential oil diffusers produce water-fragranced vapor into the air of your home to make it smell nice.
-We've only included one essential oil diffuser in this list, and it actually works without water.
-Instead, it uses cold fusion rather than water to get those essential oils diffusing.
-Essential oil diffusers are a lot safer to use to scent your home, especially since if you accidentally leave them on, they usually automatically shut off once their water tank empties.
-They just need to be placed near a plug socket (usually!).
+Essential oil diffusers produce water-fragranced vapor into the air.
+We've only included one diffuser in this guide, and it works without water.
+Instead, it uses cold fusion technology to diffuse the essential oils.
+These mechanisms are a lot safer to use in your home as they usually automatically shut off once their water tank empties.
+Some are battery-operated and others rely on mains power, so need to be placed near a plug socket.

-Living rooms: The living room is usually the largest room in the house and can take a strong fragrance.
-Bold florals, rich amber-based or woody-smoky fragrances, and sweet scents can all travel beautifully across a living room.
+Living rooms: The living room is usually the largest room in the house and can tolerate a strong fragrance.
+Bold florals, rich amber-based, or woody-smoky fragrances, and sweet scents can all travel beautifully in this space.
 We'd avoid anything herbal or overly subtle, as you probably won't be able to smell it much.

-Kitchens: The best fragrance for a kitchen will need to blend perfectly with the smells of food being prepared, so it's always a good idea to pick something that harmonizes with those smells.
-Notes of tomato, passion fruit, basil, citrus, or mint all work really well in kitchens.
-While a reed diffuser works well in any other room, we avoid putting them in kitchens where they might take on cooking smells, or heat could impact their oils.
+Kitchens: The best fragrance for a kitchen will need to harmonize with the smells of food being prepared.
+Notes of tomato, passion fruit, basil, citrus, or mint all work particularly well.
+While a reed diffuser works well in any other room, we avoid putting them in kitchens where they might take on cooking smells, or where heat could impact their oils.

-Bathrooms: This is your wild card of a room that can accommodate almost any fragrance, strong or subtle — it's all about preference.
+Bathrooms: This is your wild card of a room that can accommodate almost any fragrance, strong or subtle.
 We prefer to stick to herbal or fresh fragrances in a bathroom and wouldn't opt for anything too heavy, especially if your bathroom is windowless.

-Entryways: An entryway announces what your home is like to guests, so why not go for a blast of scent?
+Entryways: A hallway is your home’s introduction, so why not go for a blast of scent?
 Opulent white florals, rose scents, or complex woody fragrances will make a strong first impression.

-Home office: A home office fragrance (or a room in which you work) needs to support productivity without being too distracting.
-Bright citruses will help you stay awake and concentrate, while a grounded fragrance with notes of amber or tobacco will conjure up a calm and controlled atmosphere.
-An essential oil diffuser can work well in a home office, too, for a calming scent that's not too soothing.
+Home office: A home office fragrance (or a room in which you work) needs to support productivity without being distractive.
+Bright citruses will help you stay awake and concentrate, while a grounded fragrance with notes of amber or tobacco will create an area for focus.

 What to consider when choosing a home fragrance

 We've listed a range of specs above, along with each product we recommend.
-Specifications differ from reed diffusers to candles, but when it comes to both of these home fragrances, we've made sure to list both size and scent.
-Go for a larger candle if you are considering this for a big space.
-If it's a reed diffuser, then be sure to use all of the reeds if your space is large.
-Consider each fragrance's notes and think about the scents you usually pick up, or ones you already own (and like) at home.
+Specifications differ from reed diffusers to candles, but we've made sure to list both size and scent.
+Go for a larger candle if you‘re shopping for a big space.
+If it's a reed diffuser, don't be scared to use all of the reeds.

-When it comes to candles we've also been sure to list the burn time of each fragrance.
+We've listed the burn time of each candle.
 Consider this and compare it to the candle's price.
-The last specification for candles that we listed is wax.
-This is mostly down to personal preference, but we have found that soy wax burns cleaner than others — and it does tend to be a better option for breathing in.
+The last specification we’ve included for candles is wax type.
+This is mostly down to personal preference, but we have found that soy wax tends to be a better option for air quality.
+People with nice-smelling small spaces might also opt for a non-paraffin wax as synthetic products have been known to cause headaches.

-When listing reed diffusers, we've made sure to check if each reed diffuser has to be fully replaced once finished or if refills are available.
-Refilling your reed diffuser isn't only an eco-friendly option, but it's also more affordable than buying the entire diffuser vessel and fragrance again and again.
-Some vessels are recyclable, too.
+We've made sure to check if each reed diffuser has to be fully replaced once finished or if refills are available.
+Refilling is eco-friendly and more affordable than buying a new product.
+Some vessels can be recycled or repurposed into a small vase, just as candle jars can be reused.

 Home fragrance testing image with reed diffusers, candles and room sprays on coffee table